geneontology/molecular_function_refactoring/receptor_activity_notes.md

         part\_of signal reception involved in cell-cell signalling\*
      - ECM-cell signaling
         part\_of signal reception involved in ECM-cell signalling\*
+* location of receptor: intracellular, plasma membrane, ER ('results in transduction across' X membrane / 'occurs in' some intracellular)

 \* part_of cell-cell or ECM signaling is not sufficient as these processes include signal transduction, which can involve intracellar receptors such as IP3 receptor etc.

-* location of receptor: intracellular, plasma membrane, ER

-differentia: 'results in transduction across' X membrane / 'occurs in' some intracellular

 Naming - need to be very careful to distinguish intracellular location of receptor/activity from intracellular origin of signal.
 Nuclear receptors are intracellular but mostly respond to extracellular signals.
 Some ion channels in the plasma membrane are triggered by intracellular ligands.